Accreditation Earn an accredited U.S. diploma!

 Nora has been riding horses since she was six-years-old, and she is now an accomplished equestrian.
-As a dual citizen of the U.S. and Cambodia, Nora was recently named to the national equestrian team of Cambodia in show jumping and dressage, and she will compete at this year’s Southeast Asian Games.
+As a dual citizen of the U.S. and Cambodia, Nora recently was named to the national equestrian team of Cambodia, and she will compete at this year’s Southeast Asian Games.
 She says that Oak Meadow has given her the time, discipline, and focus to stay on track to reach her athletic goals (Oak Meadow is NCAA approved).
 While Nora’s parents chose Oak Meadow for the same reasons, they also wanted to be sure she got an education that would prepare her well for college.

 “Oak Meadow helps you learn how you learn.
 You can dive in and work on one subject for a few days or even weeks, instead of doing a little bit of everything daily.
 It’s truly flexible, not just regular school on a computer, like many online schools.
 Distance learning gets you into the habit of doing whatever it takes to learn what you need to know, and it lets you come face to face with your interests and dares you to take them as far as you can.
 You learn to be a leader, not a passenger, of your own life."